mendix/docs/content/howto/mobile/native-builder.md

 ### 8.2 Custom Native Code

 If you have custom native dependencies or code, you can include them in your app by merging your changes to the **master** branch of the GitHub fork which Native Builder is making.
 Every build branches off from **master** and your changes will be included.
-Remember to rebase your forked repository occasionally to get the latest changes from upstream.
+Remember to sync your forked repository occasionally to get the latest changes from upstream.
+For more information on syncing your repository, see [When to Sync Your Native Template Fork](#sync-your-fork) below.

 ### 8.3 Custom App Center Configuration

 In App Center you can configure your builds at the branch level.
 If no configuration is available for branch **master**, Native Builder will create a default configuration.
 If a configuration is already present, it will not be modified by the tool.
 When a branch for a build is initialized, the configuration of **master** is copied over.
 Consecutive builds will not alter this branch's configuration.
 This is to avoid overriding your custom configuration.

-## 9 When to Sync Your Native Template Fork
+## 9 When to Sync Your Native Template Fork {#sync-your-fork}

 When Mendix updates the Native template, Native Builder will not automatically sync your GitHub fork.
 You will have to manually sync it yourself.
 The Native Builder avoids automatic synchronization because of possible merge conflicts with customized apps.